In a nutshell

 - London Eye: £36

-The London Pass is a time-based City Pass which means that you can see as many sights as you want during the validity period.
+The London Pass is a time-based City Pass, meaning you can visit as many attractions as you like during the period it’s valid.

-It includes all London attractions from our list except the London Eye.
-We recommend you to visit The Shard anyway.
+It covers all the London sights from our list except the London Eye – but we recommend visiting The Shard anyway.

-Alternatively, you can buy the pass for just one day and spend the other two days only visiting attractions that are free anyway (e.g. Borough Market).
-That’s how it is in our program above.
+Alternatively, you can buy it for just one day and use the other two days to explore free spots like Borough Market.
+That’s exactly how it fits into our 3-day London itinerary above.

-#2 London Explorer Pass: for the relaxed ones
+#2 The London Explorer Pass: for a more relaxed pace

-The London Explorer Pass is an attraction based City Pass.
-You choose how many attractions you want to visit and then have up to 60 days to do so.
+The London Explorer Pass works by attraction count rather than time.
+You simply choose how many places you want to visit and then have up to 60 days to use the pass.

-This pass also includes all of our London attractions except for the London Eye.
+This pass also includes all of our recommended London sights, except the London Eye.

 How much does the London Explorer Pass cost?

-The London Explorer Pass costs between £50 for two and £123 for seven attractions.
+The Explorer Pass ranges from £54 for two attractions up to £139 for seven attractions.

 London Pass Comparison: Which City Card is worth it?